The Happenings on Shaw Hill

 Dr. Scotts sat down his notebook and walked over to me.

-“Can you tip your head forward?” he asked.
+“Can you tip your head?” he asked.

 And then I felt the needle go into my arm.